Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: smooth boundaries

 \subsubsection{Strongly anisotropic Gaussian pressure source}

 As an example of a strongly anisotropic pressure source we look at the Gaussian disturbance

-The results of numerical evaluation of the integral (\ref{beyond_Kelvin_integral}) shown in Figure \ref{anisogaussian} for a series of Froude numbers largely support the reasoning regarding the existence of two characteristic Froude numbers $F_{1,2}$ and two types of the wake patterns encapsulated in Figures \ref{wakes}b and \ref{wakes}c.
+We numerically evaluated the integral (\ref{beyond_Kelvin_integral}) for a range of $F$.
+The results, shown in Figure~\ref{anisogaussian}, largely support the existence of two characteristic Froude numbers $F_{1,2}$ and the two types of wake patterns shown in Figure~\ref{wakes}b,c.